hibbitts-design/grav-skeleton-helios-course-hub/README.md

 ## Features

 Helios Course Hub provides a ready-built course site using portable Markdown files you fully control.
-Highlights include visual course cards, context-aware search, and optional Git Sync for open collaborative authoring.
+Highlights include visual course cards, course-aware search, and optional Git Sync for open collaborative authoring.

 ### Site Identity
 - Show or hide the site logo icon square next to the Logo Text in the header, with optional custom Tabler icon